mweel1/usa_high_level/grants/personal-profile/v2/index.md

 When adding a card, the wallet will contact the issuing bank where a authorization key will be provided for the card.

 When processing a payment this authorization key will be used to receive a one-time credit card key that will be used for the transaction.
+The MID must be provided to the issuing bank, and when the payment is processed the MID is checked.

 If it is a reoccurring payment the amount of payments are requested and many tokens are created for each transaction.
 The reoccurring payments are stored, and transaction details can be cancelled.